linksmart/sensor-platform/README.md

 7.12 Do not allow root login via SSH
 	"sudo sed -i -- 's/PermitRootLogin without-password/PermitRootLogin no/g' /etc/ssh/sshd_config"

+8. (optional) setup for network (Sensorplatform Fraunhofer FIT example configuration) 8.1 Setting the hostname is sufficient for connecting to the internet in the internal network of Fraunhofer FIT 8.2 static ip: echo "interface eth0" >> /etc/dhcpcd.conf (keep quotes in this section, replace eth0 with wlan0 in case of wifi) echo "static ip_address=129.26.160.38/21" >> /etc/dhcpcd.conf (replace 129.26.160.38/21 with your settings, /21 is CIDR notation for net mask, equivalent to 255.255.248.0) echo "static routers=129.26.160.1" >> /etc/dhcpcd.conf (replace 129.26.160.1 with your data) echo "static domain_name_servers=129.26.165.177" >> /etc/dhcpcd.conf (replace 129.26.165.177 with your data) 8.3 wifi login credentials: wpa_passphrase "ssid" "pw" >> /etc/wpa_supplicant/wpa_supplicant.conf (replace ssid and pw with your actual data)

-8. Update packages
+9. Update packages
 TODO sudo apt-mark hold bluez ???
-8.1 "sudo apt update"
+9.1 "sudo apt update"
-8.2 "sudo apt upgrade"
+9.2 "sudo apt upgrade"
-8.3 Install git "sudo apt install git"
+9.3 Install git "sudo apt install git"
-8.4 "sudo reboot" and log in as administrator again
+9.4 "sudo reboot" and log in as administrator again

-9. (optional) setup for network (Sensorplatform Fraunhofer FIT example configuration) 9.1 Setting the hostname is sufficient for connecting to the internet in the internal network of Fraunhofer FIT 9.2 static ip: echo "interface eth0" >> /etc/dhcpcd.conf (keep quotes in this section, replace eth0 with wlan0 in case of wifi) echo "static ip_address=129.26.160.38/21" >> /etc/dhcpcd.conf (replace 129.26.160.38/21 with your settings, /21 is CIDR notation for net mask, equivalent to 255.255.248.0) echo "static routers=129.26.160.1" >> /etc/dhcpcd.conf (replace 129.26.160.1 with your data) echo "static domain_name_servers=129.26.165.177" >> /etc/dhcpcd.conf (replace 129.26.165.177 with your data) 9.3 wifi login credentials: wpa_passphrase "ssid" "pw" >> /etc/wpa_supplicant/wpa_supplicant.conf (replace ssid and pw with your actual data)

 10. "sudo reboot" and log in as administrator again